First cleanup FREE. No contracts. Text or call 631-802-9630. First cleanup FREE. Text 631-802-9630.

 The Easiest Fix: Scheduled Service

 The number one reason people under-scoop is simply that it is easy to forget or put off.
-A weekly professional cleanup from Scoop Squad Patrol ensures your yard is always at a safe, manageable baseline — even when life gets busy.
+A weekly professional cleanup from Scoop Squad Patrol ensures your yard is always at a safe, manageable baseline even when life gets busy.
 Most of our North Shore customers combine our weekly service with their own spot-checks between visits.
+If you want to see how that works in practice, our Commack pet waste removal service page breaks down the kind of yard and property needs that make regular service worthwhile.

 Why Pet Waste Is Dangerous for Your Family

-It is easy to think of dog poop as a nuisance — something to step around and deal with eventually.
+It is easy to think of dog poop as a nuisance something to step around and deal with eventually.
 But the reality is that neglected pet waste poses genuine, documented health risks that affect your children, your other pets, and your lawn's long-term health.
+That is one reason families in places like Melville often move recurring cleanup higher on their priority list once they understand what is sitting in the yard.

 The Pathogens Hidden in Your Backyard